OpenDSA/OpenDSA/RST/source/Development/GraphTopsort.rst

 ..
 TODO::
    :type: Slideshow

-   Replace this with a slideshow:
+   Replace the following paragraph with a slideshow.

 Using this algorithm starting at J1 and visiting adjacent neighbors in alphabetic order, vertices of the graph in Figure :num:`Figure #TopSort` are printed out in the order J7, J5, J4, J6, J2, J3, J1.
 Reversing this yields the topological sort
 J1, J3, J2, J6, J4, J5, J7.

+Here is another example.

 .. avembed:: AV/Development/topSort.html ss